Why is Thames Water in so much trouble?

 Macquarie has argued that it invested billions in upgrading Thames's water and sewage infrastructure while it owned the company.

-But critics argue that it took out billions of pounds more out of the company in loans and dividends.
+But critics argue that it took billions of pounds more out of the company in loans and dividends.

 Analysts say Thames Water's debt amounts to 80% of the value of the business, making it the most heavily indebted of England and Wales' water companies.